villevilli/nicemc-page/README.md

 2. Host one on your own computer.
 [Mongodb server installation](https://www.mongodb.com/docs/manual/installation/)

 after this create a .env.development.local file to the root of the project with the content:

-`"VITE_MONGO_URL=Mongodb database url"`
+`VITE_MONGO_URL="Mongodb database url"`

-For a local server without authentication it should look something like this: `VITE_MONGO_URL=mongodb://localhost:27017/NiceNewsNetwork`
+For a local server without authentication it should look something like this:

+`VITE_MONGO_URL=mongodb://localhost:27017/NiceNewsNetwork`

 ### Developemnt Server